The Best Foods for Brain Health

 Coffee

 When it comes to brain health, just brew it.
-Well that’s according to recent studies which have supported beliefs that caffeine consumption has been favorable in the effects of cognitive decline.
+Well that’s according to recent studies which have supported beliefs that caffeine consumption has been favourable in the effects of cognitive decline.
 A CAIDE study reported that drinking 3-5 cups of coffee per day was associated with lower chances of developing dementia and/or Alzheimer’s disease.
+However, it’s important to note that more than five cups daily may have the opposite effect, with recent research suggesting a potential increase in dementia risk for those who consume excessive coffee.
+As always, moderation is key.

 Blueberries